PythonCoderUnicorn/TransRest_API/README.md

 A repo for Transgender Affirmations.

+> Note: This API is running on a **FREE plan** which is 500 hours per month of active run time.
+If and when the run time is >500 hours it shuts down and needs to be restarted the following month.
+So if this API is not working, then this is why.

 ## Genesis 🏳️‍⚧️

 The idea is a combination of a conversation about Transgender people needing to take a break and rest.